 We are the only Eastside facility providing comprehensive cancer-care services under one roof, including diagnosis, treatment, and supportive services.
 Our care includes Social Work; Mental Health Services; Medical Nutrition; Massage Therapy; Physical Therapy; Speech Therapy; Spiritual Care; and Palliative Care.

-Overlake Cancer Center is affiliated with the Seattle Cancer Care Alliance (SCCA).
-Through this partnership, patients may be eligible to participate in SCCA’s clinical trials of new medications and other advanced cancer treatments.
+Overlake Cancer Center is affiliated with the Fred Hutchinson Cancer Center.
+Through this partnership, patients may be eligible to participate in Fred Hutchinson Cancer Center's clinical trials of new medications and other advanced cancer treatments.

 Overlake recognizes that managing a cancer diagnosis can be complex.
 We employ patient navigators to assist and guide patients and their loved ones through treatment.
 Patient navigators help with your concerns, including how cancer may affect your work and family life.